 School Psychologists in the News!

-Membership: The new membership year began on October 1, 2021.
+Membership: The new membership year began on October 1, 2022.
 Be sure to take a moment to renew your membership and encourage your colleagues to join UASP!
-Our voice is louder when we all join together!
+Our voice is louder and stronger when we all join together!

 Here are a few things UASP has done recently to promote the field, support school psychologists, and increase student success:

 If you are a school psychologist facing an ethical dilemma and would like support and collaboration, feel free to contact us with your concern!